medcomdk/MedCom-FHIR-Communication/docs/index.md

 **This ruleset is a generic ruleset governing the principles of Reliable Messaging:**

-- A Sending Ecosystem **MUST** send a MedCom Message with a flag indicating that it expects an acknowledgement on the MedCom Message
+- A Sending Ecosystem **SHALL** send a MedCom Message with a flag indicating that it expects an acknowledgement on the MedCom Message
-- A Receiving Ecosystem **MUST** return an MedCom acknowledgement on a received MedCom Message with a flag indicating that it expects a MedCom acknowledgement on the MedCom Message
+- A Receiving Ecosystem **SHALL** return an MedCom acknowledgement on a received MedCom Message with a flag indicating that it expects a MedCom acknowledgement on the MedCom Message
-- A Sending Ecosystem **MUST** be able to handle an unacknowledged MedCom Message -- A Sending Ecosystem **MUST** resend the MedCom Message, when the expected MedCom acknowledgement is not received within a timelimit of 15 minutes
+- A Sending Ecosystem **SHALL** be able to handle an unacknowledged MedCom Message -- A Sending Ecosystem **SHALL** resend the MedCom Message, when the expected MedCom acknowledgement is not received within a timelimit of 15 minutes
--- A Sending Ecosystem **MUST** change the MessageEnvelopeId and the MessageSentTime of a resend MedCom Message -- A Sending Ecosystem **MUST NOT** resend the MedCom Message more than 2 times, when the expected acknowledgement is not received
+-- A Sending Ecosystem **SHALL** change the MessageEnvelopeId and the MessageSentTime of a resend MedCom Message -- A Sending Ecosystem **SHALL NOT** resend the MedCom Message more than 2 times, when the expected acknowledgement is not received
-- A Receiving Ecosystem **MUST** be able to receive a MedCom Message as a duplicate -- A Receiving Ecosystem **MUST NOT** present the end-user for a duplicate of a MedCom Message.
+- A Receiving Ecosystem **SHALL** be able to receive a MedCom Message as a duplicate -- A Receiving Ecosystem **SHALL NOT** present the end-user for a duplicate of a MedCom Message.
--- A Receiving Ecosystem **MUST** change the MessageEnvelopeId and the MessageSentTime of a resend acknowledgement -- A Receiving Ecosystem **MUST** return the same MedCom acknowledgement content on a received MedCom Message as it returned on the first received copy of the MedCom Message
+-- A Receiving Ecosystem **SHALL** change the MessageEnvelopeId and the MessageSentTime of a resend acknowledgement -- A Receiving Ecosystem **SHALL** return the same MedCom acknowledgement content on a received MedCom Message as it returned on the first received copy of the MedCom Message

 A specific ruleset for respectively the MedCom FHIR Message and the VANSEnvelope will be explained later in this Governance.